Reform that works for DC's most underserved children

 Charter schools are unique public schools that foster a partnership between parents, teachers and students to create an environment in which parents can be more involved, teachers are given the freedom to innovate and students are provided the structure they need to learn.

-The high school graduation rate for DC public charter schools is 11 percentage points higher than at regular DC public schools.
-The graduation rate is one percentage points higher than the U.S. national average.
+The high school graduation rate for DC public charter schools is four percentage points higher than at traditional DC public schools.

 Fairness for every District child